 In some books there are some wise words like:

 - we should use TDD for ORM objects

 This is very good for testing the unique, foreign and primary keys.
 Very good for all checks.
 What is missing here?

 Should we use a little bit more TDD here?

 Two simple examples of what should be done:

-Imagine you have got a database filled by some ETL process, which loads huge amount of data.
+Imagine you have a database filled by an ETL process, which loads huge amount of data.
 This means you can have many different databases with different versions of the data and structure.
 For one database you could notice that it’s is slow.
 It is too slow.
 Simple index could help.
-You check that, and it really helps.
+You check that and it really helps.
 OK, good.

 You just fix the ETL to create this index after loading the data.
-You are happy - you’ve already fixed the problem.
-Do you fixed the real problem?
+You are happy – you’ve already fixed the problem.
+Did you fix the real problem?